awsdocs/aws-kms-developer-guide/doc_source/services-dynamodb.md

 When DynamoDB uses the [AWS managed CMK](concepts.md#aws-managed-cmk) for DynamoDB \(`aws/dynamodb`\) in cryptographic operations, it does so on behalf of the user who is accessing the [DynamoDB resource](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/access-control-overview.html)\.
 The key policy on the AWS managed CMK gives all users in the account permission to use the AWS managed CMK for specified operations\.
 But permission is granted only when DynamoDB makes the request on the user's behalf\.
 The [ViaService condition](policy-conditions.md#conditions-kms-via-service) in the key policy does not allow any user to use the AWS managed CMK unless the request originates with the DynamoDB service\.

 This key policy, like the policies of all AWS managed keys, is established by AWS\.
 You cannot change it, but you can view it at any time\.
-To get the key policy for the AWS managed CMK for DynamoDB in your account, use the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.
+For details, see [Viewing a Key Policy](key-policy-viewing.md)\.

 The policy statements in the key policy have the following effect:
 + Allow users in the account to use the AWS managed CMK for DynamoDB in cryptographic operations when the request comes from DynamoDB on their behalf\.
 The policy also allows users to [create grants](#dynamodb-grants) for the CMK\.